Component shortcodes

 Prerequisites

-Section titled "Prerequisites"First, install React's suite of dependencies + the Slinkity React renderer:
+Section titled "Prerequisites"First, install Preact + the Slinkity Preact renderer:

 Then, add this renderer to a slinkity.config.js